 Monteverde is also where you’ll find a good selection of budget accommodations perfect for backpackers and cost-conscious travellers.

 It’s the perfect destination for travellers with a limited amount of time.
 Within this small region, you can experience a wide variety of natural landscapes from rainforests and reserves to active volcanoes and beautiful beaches.
+If you are low on funds, then you will want to limit your accomodation costs to save money for your Costa Rica activities.

 Things to See and Do in Monteverde